mialkin/docs/tools/kafka.md

 # Kafka

 **Kafka** is a horizontally scalable, fault tolerant, and fast messaging system.
-It’s a pub-sub model in which various producers and consumers can write and read.
+It's a pub-sub model in which various producers and consumers can write and read.
 It decouples source and target systems.

 Some of the key Kafka features: